-Click the drop-down menu where it says "No plugin loaded" to display a list of VSTi/AU Instruments.
+Click the dropdown menu where is says "Instrument: None" to display a list of VSTi/AU Instruments.

 As previously mentioned, not all plug-ins are instruments.
 In fact, most of them are DSP effects.
 If nothing appears in this list then maybe you don't have any instruments installed?